Why Training Matters In A Successful ERP Project

 “If you can continue to do something for 28 days, it can become a habit”

 Most successful companies recognize users must continue to operate and persist in using a new system even if it feels alien.
-Users must be encouraged to use new processes and systems for it to properly embed into user’s daily operations.
+Users must be encouraged to use new processes and systems for them to be properly embedded into users’ daily operations.

 A post-launch 28-day training refresher is advised to focus on areas that have led to a high number of support issues.
 This will also enable users to provide valuable feedback that could improve the ERP’s performance.
 Training should not be seen as a one-time event, it should organically evolve to sharpen the content and approach to maximize system adoption.